jcuenod/bibletech/content/en/posts/2025-02-05-trust-and-llms.md

 1. There are some providers in this bucket who are willing to stake their business on the veracity of the claim that your data will remain private with them ([Prediction Guard](https://predictionguard.com/)).
 They are just promising that if Meta came knocking, they would say "we're not home".
 2. If providers can host models, then so can you (provided you have sufficient compute).
 So you may consider hosting a model on a gpu in the cloud, or to be ultra-safe, in your server-room.
 This allows you to control where your data is encrypted and decrypted as it moves across the interwebs.

-**Risk**: The provider you trusted turns out not be trustworthy, or the provider is compromised by a third party.
+**Risk**: The provider you trusted isn't trustworthy, perhaps because the provider is compromised by a third party.

 ## 4. Trusted Computing